epolkovnikov/wagtail101/README.md

 5. Install Wagtail in the virtual environment:

 5.1.
-Create and activate the virtual environment
+Create and activate the virtual environment (from your home dir, or whatever dev dir):

 ```
+python3 -m venv wt00
 source ./wt00/bin/activate # you can change the wt00 to match _your_ application
 cd wt00
 ```